skrub-data/skrub/doc/install.rst

     pip install --editable ".[dev, lint, test, doc]"

-Enable pre-commit hooks to ensure code style consistency,this will activate some checks that will run every time you do a ``git commit`` (mostly, formatting checks):
+Enable pre-commit hooks to ensure code style consistency, this will activate some checks that will run every time you do a ``git commit`` (mostly, formatting checks):

 .. code:: console